ComPlat/water-solubility-prediction/README.md

 This study presents a thorough investigation into the prediction of water solubility using machine learning models.
 By carefully curating datasets, engineering features, and comparing with state-of-the-art methods, the study provides insights into the challenges and opportunities in this field.
 The findings highlight the importance of data preprocessing and feature selection in building robust predictive models.

-For any questions or further information, please feel free to open an issue or contact the directly.
+For any questions or further information, please feel free to open an issue or contact me directly over mail id mushtaq.ali@kit.edu.